awsdocs/aws-doc-sdk-examples/java/example_code/lambda/README.md

 <!--custom.instructions.start-->
 <!--custom.instructions.end-->

-#### Hello DynamoDB
+#### Hello Lambda

-This example shows you how to get started using DynamoDB.
+This example shows you how to get started using Lambda.